How do I get financial aid?

 Does financial aid cover my Math 97 class?

 For financial aid to cover a class—or put another way have those credits count towards your enrollment—that class must apply to your degree.
 At Oregon Tech only classes that are of the 100 level or higher count towards graduation.
 Therefore, Financial Aid will not cover Math 97 (or any other class under the 100-level).

 I already did my MPN and/or Entrance Counseling but it is showing as incomplete in Web for Student.

 MPN (Master Promissory Note): Your MPN will not match in our system until we request the loan from the Department of Education.
-For Fall Term we generally start originations in September.
-After your origination is complete the MPN file will match and the requirement clear.
+For Fall Term, we generally start originations in September.
+After your origination is complete the MPN file will match and the requirement will clear.